In conversation with Boris Richter

 Source: NWN

-Hydrogen for professionals and managers
+Hydrogen for specialists and managers

-Qualification offers in the hydrogen sector
+Training opportunities in the hydrogen sector

 ©Shutterstock